The Connection Between SIBO, Gluten, And IBS

-How is SIBO related to Celiac Disease and Non-Celiac Gluten Sensitivity?
+SIBO, Celiac Disease and Non-Celiac Gluten Sensitivity

 People with celiac disease have a higher incidence of SIBO.
 A 2003 paper found there was a high incidence of SIBO in celiac patients on a gluten-free diet with ongoing symptoms.
 Anecdotally, there is a higher incidence of SIBO in non-celiac gluten sensitivity (NCGS) patients, but due to the lack of data surrounding NCGS, the science is that the arena is still to come.

 Irritable bowel syndrome (IBS) is a common condition.
 A person with IBS typically has symptoms such as bloating, cramping, abdominal pain, diarrhea and/ or constipation.
 There is no definitive test or diagnostic marker at this time (although one is under development), so diagnosis is based on symptoms and history.
 Until we have a better understanding of IBS, there will be a debate on its cause and treatment.
 Some studies say that up to 50-60% of people with IBS may have SIBO and that by treating the SIBO you will get the resolution of the IBS symptoms.